Powered By:

 Saalim Chowdhury: They're really clever.
 They're changing things.
 They're having a go at doing things that other people just think is nuts.
 Like who wants pet food delivered to their door.
 Really?
 That could be a business.
 And they talked all about these amazing people from this company called McKinsey who were helping them through.

 Saalim Chowdhury: And I was like, that sounds way more fun than being a doctor.
 And don't get me wrong.
 I actually love medicine.
 Health tech is one of my big investment areas, but it was just one of those.
 I was looking at it.
 It's like.
 Screw it.
 That sounds like a plan.
-And lo and behold, that's where the idea of right.
+And learn and behold, that's where the idea of right.
 I will go to pretentious university.

 Saalim Chowdhury: I will try and find a job in pretentious consulting.
 I will go work at a startup and I will then one day become a venture capitalist.
+And somehow

-I will try and find a job in pretentious consulting.
-I will go I read about it and I was like, I was like, f*ck it.
-That sounds really awesome.
+Saalim Chowdhury: I read about it and I was like, I was like, f*ck it.
+That sounds like, That sounds really awesome.
 Maybe I'll get there.
 Maybe I won't, but let's go and try.

 Saalim Chowdhury: And you know, it all was okay.
 It all kind of, I got some version of it, [00:04:00] right?